 The simple answer is, yes, there are some tasks that children can perform better than adults.
 For those of you who appreciate the longer scientific answer, this is because in adults the prefrontal cortex of the brain is more developed but less flexible than in children.

-A developed prefrontal cortex means that adults are hampered by a functional fixedness, causing them to see a spade as a spade, i.e. a tool for digging.
+A developed prefrontal cortex means that adults lose out to a functional fixedness, causing them to see a spade as a spade, i.e. a tool for digging.
 Or let me put that another way for you teachers; an adult sees a pencil case or a school rucksack as exactly that.
 However the under-developed prefrontal cortex in a child allows children to be far more inventive than that, as their prefrontal cortex is not limiting their ability to be creative and flexible.
-In their minds, that pencil case or rucksack can be imagined as thousands of different objects.
+In their minds, imagination makes that pencil case or rucksack a thousand different objects.
 You’ll probably know this as ‘thinking outside of the box’.
 So this is why a child can see a broomstick as a javelin, or the mattress as a trampoline.

-As a result, children are often better than adults at solving tasks that require a creative solution, such as being set a challenge with limited equipment.
-Put another way, an adult’s brain is designed to perform, but a child’s brain is designed to learn.
+As a result, children are often better than adults at solving tasks that require a creative solution.
+Such as being set a challenge with limited equipment.
+Put another way, an adult’s brain performs, but a child’s brain learns.
 Knowing that children’s brains operate in this way has some useful benefits for a teacher.

-Another piece of useful information for teachers is that Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorders (ASD) are both believed to be linked to the development of the prefrontal cortex, so both affect a child’s ability to learn certain skills.
+Another piece of useful information for teachers is that Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorders (ASD) are both believed to link to the development of the prefrontal cortex.
+So both affect a child’s ability to learn certain skills.
 Children with ADHD tend to exhibit a delay in the development of the prefrontal cortex, while the opposite is true of ASD children.
-In children with ASD this more developed prefrontal cortex is believed to be the primary cause for their difficulty in acquiring social conventions.
+In children with ASD the belief is that this more developed prefrontal cortex is the primary cause for their difficulty in acquiring social conventions.

-Whether you are a better learner as a child or adult may purely be an individual trait and depend on your environment, personality, motivation and life experience.
-But the final message for this piece is to say that we as teachers really need to let children do what they are naturally good at…being creative!
+Whether you are a better learner as a child or adult may purely be an individual trait.
+Or it could depend on your environment, personality, motivation and life experience.
+But the final message for this piece?
+We as teachers need to let children do what they are naturally good at…being creative!